ThinkingInTypes/ThinkingInTypes.github.io/Chapters/Z11_Appendix_Dynamic_Smalltalk_vs_Static_Typing.md

 You _must_ make your new class a "type of" the base class, and all that entails, including overriding methods you don't care about.
 Your new class _belongs_ to the base class, but with composition, the member object belongs to your new class.

-With composition, the object does what you want it to do, with inheritance, you must do what the base class wants you to do.
+> With composition, the object does what _you_ want, but with inheritance, you must do what the base class wants.

 Arguably the only success story, Ruby, is a kind of Smalltalk.